Aztec: everything you need to know about AZTEC

 What is Aztec?

-Aztec is a privacy-oriented Layer-2 on Ethereum.
-The network is designed to keep transactions and smart contract interactions secure at the Ethereum level, but without making all details publicly visible by default.
+Aztec is a privacy-focused Layer-2 on Ethereum.
+The network is designed to keep transactions and smart contract interactions secure at the Ethereum level without making all details publicly available by default.

-On Ethereum, almost everything is transparent: who trades with whom, which amounts move, and what positions someone holds.
-That is useful for auditability, but not always pleasant or desirable.
-Aztec is built for situations in which you do want to work on-chain, but don’t want to make everything public.
+On Ethereum, virtually everything is transparent: who trades with whom, which amounts move, and what positions someone holds.
+That is useful for verifiability, but not always pleasant or desirable.
+Aztec is built for situations where you do want to work on-chain, but not make everything public.

-Aztec is not a “privacy tool on top of Ethereum” but its own Layer-2 network.
-You use it through applications that run on Aztec, similar to how you use other Layer-2s.
-Only at Aztec is privacy emphasized as a standard component of how transactions are processed.
+Aztec is not “a privacy tool on top of Ethereum,” but its own Layer-2 network.
+You use it via applications that run on Aztec, similar to how you use other Layer-2s.
+With Aztec, however, privacy is emphasized as a standard part of how transactions are processed.

 How does Aztec work?

 Aztec works as a zk-rollup.
-This means that transactions are first processed on Aztec itself and then recorded in summarized form on Ethereum.
+That means that transactions are first processed on Aztec itself and then recorded on Ethereum in summarized form.
 Ethereum remains the layer that ultimately provides security and finality.

-The privacy aspect comes from zero-knowledge proofs: you can prove that a transaction is valid according to the rules without having to make all the details of that transaction public.
-The blockchain can thus verify that everything was handled properly while sensitive information can remain hidden.
+The privacy aspect comes from zero-knowledge proofs: you can prove that a transaction is valid according to the rules without having to make all the transaction details public.
+The blockchain can thus verify that everything has been done correctly, while sensitive information can remain hidden.

-A second important component is sequencing: the order in which transactions are recorded.
+A second important component is sequencing: the order in which transactions are included.
 While many rollups (especially in the early phase) operate with a single central sequencer, Aztec is set up with a decentralized sequencer network.
-That helps to be less dependent on one party for “making blocks” on Layer-2.
+That helps to be less dependent on a single party for “making blocks” on Layer-2.

 The AZTEC token